Portulacaria afra: Description

 It is a soft-wooded, semi-evergreen upright shrub or small tree, usually 2.5–4.5 m tall.
-It is sometimes confused with Crassula ovata (Jade plant), which it is not closely related to.
 P. afra has smaller and rounder pads and more compact growth (shorter internodal spaces, down to 1.5 mm).
 It is much hardier, faster growing, more loosely branched, and has more limber tapering branches than Crassula once established.

 The genus Portulacaria has been shown to be an outlier, relatively unrelated to the other genera in the family, which are all restricted to small ranges in the arid far west of Southern Africa.

 Distribution and habitat

 It is very widespread in the east of South Africa (as well as Eswatini).
 In this moist climate, it is relatively rare, and tends to favour dryer rocky outcrops and slopes.

 It is also found in much denser numbers in the dryer southern Cape.
 Here it occurs from the Little Karoo of the Western Cape, eastwards up until the thicket vegetation of the Eastern Cape.
 Spekboom is found most prolifically in the Albany thickets, a woodland ecoregion, which locally is often called noorsveld, after the high number of succulent Euphorbia species, which are often called noors plants.
-In these environments, P. afra is a source of food for multiple large herbivores, such as the Black rhinoceros and the African elephant.
+In these environments, P. afra is a source of food for multiple large herbivores, such as the black rhinoceros and the African elephant.
 Although it is not the primary food source for these animals, it still makes up a significant portion of their diet.

+P. afra is considered a keystone species in the shrubland thicket subregions of the Albany thickets due to its resistance to drought, flood, and fire.
+When it is not the dominant species, spekboom borders shrubland thickets and protects interior growth.
+Its growth rate is not dependent on water availability, and spekboom is able to accumulate biomass in excess of what would be predicted by rainfall levels in the area.
+Despite its ecological significance, ecologists in the region are advised to avoid introducing spekboom in subregions where it is not already present due to its ability to rapidly gain biomass.

 Cultivation and uses

 In the wilds of South Africa, large plants do survive the winter frosts by growing dense enough to provide their own natural cover.
 Drought-tolerant and fire-resistant, it will endure desert sun and heat once established, which the jade plant will not.
-P. afra is a common landscape plant in Phoenix, Arizona, and southern California, growing in USDA plant hardiness zones 9-11.
+P. afra is a common landscape plant in Phoenix, Arizona, and southern California, growing in USDA plant hardiness zones 9–11.
 Cuttings root very easily in most potting media.

 Ornamental

 It is popular as a specimen for bonsai, and as a hardy xeriscaping plant.

-Several varieties exist - some bred in cultivation, others naturally occurring:
+Several varieties exist – some bred in cultivation, others naturally occurring: